HermitOS/TestTag/README.md

 This repo checks the tag actions for checking and  pushing deploy tags.

-It also checks the CI build test coverage, which currently don't work as it should.
+It also checks the CI build test coverage.